How to Make a Living from Betting on Sports

-I know the basics and/or I have some betting experience.
+- I know the basics and/or I have some betting experience.

-I take my betting seriously, but I can’t seem to make consistent profits.
+- I take my betting seriously, but I can’t seem to make consistent profits.

-I win money, but I only bet part time.
+- I win money, but I only bet part time.

 We have provided some advice below regarding what steps you should be taking, depending on where you’re starting.
 If you picked option one above, then you should start with step one and work your way through the remaining steps.
 If you picked option two, then you should start with step two before moving on to steps three and four.
 And so on.